nfloris/Multimodal-RAG/README.md

 ```

 Keep `OLLAMA_HOST` and `OLLAMA_BASE_URL` separate: `OLLAMA_HOST` controls where
-the Ollama server listens, while `OLLAMA_BASE_URL` is the URL the Python client
+the Ollama server listens, while `OLLAMA_BASE_URL` is the URL of the Python client
 connects to.

 ## Start Qdrant